ibm-cloud-docs/appid/customizing-tokens.md

 **What kinds of tokens are there?**

-{{site.data.keyword.appid_short_notm}} uses four different types of tokens to secure your applications.
+{{site.data.keyword.appid_short_notm}} different types of tokens to protect your applications.

 * Access tokens: Enable communication with back-end resources that are protected by authorization filters.
+If an access token is not associate with a specific user, the token would have limited capabilities.
 * Identity tokens: Contain personal information and are used to authenticate a user.
+Depending on your app configuration, identity tokens can be issued before a user is authenticated.
+This allows you to start associating attributes with your users before they sign in to your application.
 * Refresh tokens: Can be used to extend the amount of time that a user can go without re-authenticating.
-* Anonymous tokens: Are issued to users that have not yet been authenticated.
-Because these tokens are not associated with a user, they have limited capabilities.

 Want to learn more about tokens?
 Read more in [Understanding tokens](authorization.html#tokens).
 {: tip}